errir503/urban-eureka/presto-docs/src/main/sphinx/functions/math.rst

     The successProbability must be real value in [0, 1], numberOfTrials and value must be positive integers with numberOfTrials greater or equal to value.

+.. function:: cauchy_cdf(median, scale, value) -> double

+    Compute the Cauchy cdf with given parameters median and scale (gamma): P(N; median, scale).
+    The scale parameter must be a positive double.
+The value parameter must be a double on the interval [0, 1].

 .. function:: cbrt(x) -> double

     Returns the cube root of ``x``.